 If you are storing the leaves separate them once the stalks can snap.
 This is about two to three weeks depending on the ambient temperature.
 Use a sealed mason jar to store them, but just be aware to keep them in a cool, dark cupboard.
 Even then they tend towards mustiness.
 So just be warned they are not great for culinary purposes, but if you plan to use in your herbal tea it can be quite a striking difference and using rose hips to soften that intensity can work.

 If you are smudging you will need a few bunches dried like this and then using an organic twine, tie them together.
 By smoking them you are releasing the antibacterial qualities and cleansing the home or garden.
 We do not practice this in our home, but we do in the garden.
+For a full step by step guide to getting the most from smudging have a look here.

 By burning sage in your fire pit or even to the side of your outdoors eating area you are releasing chemicals that act as a natural bug repellent, meaning you can have a mosquito free evening!
 Particularly gorgeous if you are burning tangerine sage which will act as a natural citronella!